fnaumenko/isChIP/README.md

   --bg-all <OFF|ON>     turn on/off generation background for all chromosomes.
-                        For the test mode only [ON] -c|--chr <name>       generate output for the specified chromosome only -N|--let-N            include the regions filled with an ambiguous reference characters 'N' on the beginning and on the end of chromosome -m|--smode <SE|PE>    sequencing mode: SE - single end, PE - paired end [SE] -u|--ts-uni           uniform template score.
+                        For the test mode only [ON] -c|--chr <name>       generate output for the specified chromosome only -N|--full-size        process the entire reference chromosome (including gaps at each end) -m|--smode <SE|PE>    sequencing mode: SE - single end, PE - paired end [SE] -u|--ts-uni           uniform template score.
 For the test mode only -p|--threads <int>    number of threads [1]